-You don’t have to be a recruiting expert or a hiring master mind to know there are certain rules and requirements that need to be obeyed and fulfilled in order to have a fully functional and above all motivated team.
+You don’t have to be a recruiting expert or a hiring master mind to hire tech recruiter.
+Of course, there are certain rules and requirements that need to be obeyed and fulfilled in order to have a fully functional and above all motivated team.
 Welcoming new members aboard can get surprisingly difficult sometimes (even if you followed all the instruction and your instincts too).
-Recruitment agencies are there to help you avoid these situations, but you should acknowledge the fact they’re not unmistakable either.

 And you’d need the right staff to create a successful staffing strategy.
 There’s a whole set of rules and distinctions when it comes to recruiters too.